-It’s hard to find the right tools and information when you’re just getting started in electronics, so I’ve put together a list of websites, tools, and books that I’ve found really helpful, to hopefully make it easier for you too.
-This page is a work in progress, so if you know of any other good resources please let me know via our contact form and I’ll add it.
+It’s hard to find the right information and tools when you’re just getting started in electronics, so I’ve put together a list of websites, tools, and books that I’ve found really helpful, to hopefully make it easier for you too.
+This page is a work in progress, so if you know of any other good resources please let me know via our contact form and I’ll add it to the list.

 Websites and Software